Architect Pitch with HUB and WhiteHat (video)

 Tuesday 15th September, 2020 | 18:30

-HUB and WhiteHat want to see proposals that address the needs of young people who have been especially hit by the impact of the pandemic.
-These include better access to career training and networking opportunities.
+HUB and WhiteHat asked seven architects for ideas to address the needs of young people including better access to career training and networking opportunities.

 The winning practice will be invited to work with HUB on a forthcoming housing development.